-Carmel, the suburban community just north of Indianapolis, was just named the best place to live in the entire United States for the second year in a row.
+Carmel, the suburban community just north of Indianapolis, has been named the best place to live in the entire United States multiple times in recent years (2020, 2022, 2024).

 Broad Ripple has a free-spirited vibe, with laid-back cafes, global eateries, lively brewpubs and happening clubs.
 Emerging and big-name acts play at storied music venue The Vogue, and indie shops sell records, handicrafts and vintage clothing.
 Broad Ripple Park has views of the White River, while the Monon Rail Trail, popular with joggers and cyclists, cuts through the area, linking to the Central Canal Towpath.